Free Shipping Over $60

 Diameter 60-75mm, Durometer 75-85a

-Longboard wheels are larger and softer than standard skateboard wheels, typically ranging from 60-75mm in diameter and 75A-85A in durometer rating.
+Longboard wheels are larger and softer than standard skateboard wheels.
 They are designed to provide a smooth and stable ride on longboards, with greater grip and shock absorption than harder wheels.
 Longboard wheels also come in various shapes, including square-lipped, rounded-lipped, and beveled-lipped, each offering different levels of grip and sliding capabilities.
-Overall, the choice of longboard wheels depends on the type of riding you want to do.

 Shop Longboard Wheels